 5. Virtual Choice Boards

-Learners choose their own brain break activity, or the class as a whole chooses one (1) activity to perform.
+Learners choose their own brain break activity, or the class as a whole chooses 1 to perform.

-Yoga is another brain break for online learning that encourages students to step away from the computer screen and get moving.
+Yoga is another rest-the-brain exercise that encourages youngsters to step away from the computer screen and get moving.
 It’s also great for relaxing the mind.

-Once you find a few poses that you like, display each one at a time.
-Students perform the yoga poses, using the visuals as guidance.
+Once you find a few poses that you like, display each one at a time to the kids.
+They’ll perform the stretches, using the visuals as guidance.

 A yoga video for kids is a good alternative to the images.